The first defensive fortifications

-This medieval tower was once the most important defense stronghold of western part of the Fortress.
-It is mentioned for the first time in the report of Pavao III Šubić in 1355 by name Oprack, while in Ottoman times it was named Pasha Tower.
+This medieval tower was once the most important defence stronghold of western part of the fortress.
+It is mentioned for the first time in the report of Pavao III Šubić in 1355 by name Oprack, while in the Ottoman times it was named Pasha Tower.
 In the mid-17th century, Venetians named it Torretta (eng. turret, tower), and that name was later used by Austrians as well.
-However, the tower retained its original Croatian name Oprah throughout time and it is still called Oprah today.
+However, the tower retained its original Croatian name Oprah among locals throughout time, and it is still called Oprah today.

 Located western of bastion Bembo, position Scala occupies a smaller space of an irregular square shape.
 It is enclosed by relatively thin walls where four loopholes existed earlier, and today there are two broad openings for cannons.